feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research and gather current information about the economic situation in Algeria, focusing on key aspects such as GDP growth, major industries, and recent economic challenges."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, unemployment rate, and main industries."
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, recovering from previous oil price shocks.
-Major industries include hydrocarbons (oil and gas, accounting for ~90% of export revenues), agriculture, and construction.
-Recent challenges involve diversification efforts amid volatile oil prices, high unemployment, inflation pressures, and social demands for economic reforms."
+#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, with the economy reliant on hydrocarbons (oil and gas) contributing over 90% of export revenues; unemployment remains high at approximately 12-14%, especially among youth.
+Key industries include energy, agriculture, mining, and manufacturing sectors."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE